 Note that the phases are defined here as the time of maximum negative wind shear, so that a $P_i/2$ - term is added to the right part of (3).
-The residuals $S(t) - S{Mod}(t)$ , multiplied by a factor of 5 for better visibility, are added as blue line on the right panels of Figure 2.
+The residuals $S(t) - S{Mod}(t)$, multiplied by a factor of 5 for better visibility, are added as blue line on the right panels of Figure 2.
 Obviously, there is a quarterdiurnal signature during winter (Figure 2b) and at this altitude level.
-Amplitudes and phases of this variation are calculated via a least-squares fit similar to Eqs.
-(2) and (3) but in addition including the QDT period $P_4 = 6$ hr in the analysis.
-In contrast to winter, there is no significant 6-hr component of the wind shear visible during summer (Figure 2d), which is consistent with small QDT amplitudes in summer as was shown by (Jacobi et al., 2017).
+Amplitudes

-Figure 3 shows the 2007 - 2016 mean seasonal mean Collm residual zonal wind shear after removing the mean shear and the 8 hr, 12 hr, and 24 hr components for (a) DJF, (b) MAM, (c) JJA, and (d) SON.
-6-hr phases, defined as the time of maximum negative wind shear according to Eq.
+Figure 3 shows the 2007 - 2016 mean seasonal mean Collm residual zonal wind shear after removing the mean shear and the 8 hr, 12 hr, and 24 hr components for (a) DJF, (b) MAM, (c) JJA, and (d) SON, 6-hr phases, defined as the time of maximum negative wind shear according to Eq.
 (3), are added.
-The QDT at Collm is relatively strong in winter, but very weak and insignificant in summer, and consequently as in Figure 2d the 6-hr signal is not visible for JJA.
+The ODT at Collm is relatively strong in winter, but very weak and insignificant in summer, and consequently as in Figure 2d the 6-hr signal is not visible for JJA.
 For the other seasons the QDT shear tends to increase with altitude, although in MAM the QDT signal is not the major one at the upper height gate.
 In SON, the QDT seasonal means consist of a superposition of summer, transition, and winter oscillations (see Jacobi et al., 2017, their Figures 3 and 6).
-As a consequence, at the upper height gates a clear QDT signature is visible, but these are not connected with the ODT at the lower heights, also leading to a break in the vertical phase change.
+As a consequence, at the upper height gates a clear ODT signature is visible, but these are not connected with the ODT at the lower heights, also leading to a break in the vertical phase change.

-10 2.3 MUAM circulation model predictions
+2.3 MUAM circulation model predictions 10

 We use the nonlinear Middle and Upper Atmosphere Model (MUAM) to investigate the QDT with wavenumber 4.
 MUAM is a 3-dimensional mechanistic primitive equation model based on the COMMA-LIM (Fröhlich et al., 2003b; Jacobi et al., 2006) model.
 The more recent version of the model, MUAM, is documented by Pogoreltsev (2007), Pogoreltsev et al. (2007), and Lilienthal et al. (2017, 2018).
-MUAM extends from the surface (1000 hPa) to the lower thermosphere while the lower 30 km zonal mean temperatures are nudged with monthly mean 2000-2010 mean ERA-Interim reanalyses of zonal mean temperature.
-This ensures that the zonal mean dynamics of the lower atmosphere is close to the reanalyses, while waves are allowed to form anyway.
-The model has a horizontal resolution of $5 \times 5.625^{\circ}$ and a vertical resolution of $2.842 \,\mathrm{km}$ in logarithmic pressure coordinates with a constant scale height of $H = 7 \,\mathrm{km}$ .
+MUAM extends from the surface (1000 hPa) to the lower thermosphere while the lower 30 km

+- zonal mean temperatures are nudged with monthly mean 2000-2010 mean ERA-Interim reanalyses of zonal mean temperature.
+15 This ensures that the zonal mean dynamics of the lower atmosphere is close to the reanalyses, while waves are allowed to form anyway.
+The model has a horizontal resolution of $5 \times 5.625^{\circ}$ and a vertical resolution of 2.842 km in logarithmic pressure coordinates with a constant scale height of $H = 7 \,\mathrm{km}$.
 Parameterizations of gravity waves, of solar and infrared radiation, as well as of several ionospheric effects are included.
-The latter, however, are only represented based on simple empirical distributions.
+The latter, however, are only represented based on simple empirical distributions. - 20